 There you have them, all the most magical Alice in Wonderland places to visit in London, from afternoon tea to gardens, shops and more!

-Alice in Wonderland experiences change greatly according to the years; as I told you at the beginning, most of the places who used to offer an Alice in Wonderland afternoon tea have now sailed to other couture or magical themes.
+As I told you at the beginning, most of the places who used to offer an Alice in Wonderland afternoon tea have now sailed to other couture or magical themes.

 In any case, you’ll hopefully have found here a myriad of hidden gems to pop by to really enjoy your trip to London!